 A dusting of powdered sugar, for garnish, optional

-Lots of crushed, cracked, or powdered ice, or easier yet, Sonic Drive-In pebble ice.
+Lots of crushed, cracked, or powdered ice, or better yet, Sonic Drive-In pebble ice.

 — Add the simple syrup and mint leaves to a mixing glass.
 Press lightly on the mint leaves with a muddler.
 Add the bourbon, and stir well.

-Fill an Old Fashioned glass or silver Julep cup with crushed, cracked, or powdered ice.
+Fill an Old Fashioned glass or silver Julep cup with crushed, cracked, powdered, or pebble ice.
 Strain the contents of the mixing glass into it.
 Add more ice to the top of the julep cup or glass, and make a mound of ice on top of the drink.

 Insert a sprig of spearmint into the mound of ice.
 Dust the top of the ice and mint with powdered sugar, if you wish.
 Cut off the bottom of a straw so that the top of the straw is 1 inch above the rim of the julep cup or glass.
 Serve, and as the Southern novelist Walker Percy relates, “Then settle back in your chair for a half an hour of cumulative bliss”.

 To make simple syrup, add equal parts of white sugar and good-tasting water to a jar with a tight lid.
 Shake vigorously, rest 5 minutes, shake vigorously again, and rest 5 more minutes.
-No need to boil the stuff.
+Or you can bring the sugar and water to just below a boil in a pan, and let it cool.

 Other Recommended Bourbons